Feedback from our customers is important to everyone at Hightown.

 There are 22 measures; 12 are perception measures and come directly from customer surveys carried out on our behalf by an independent research company, Acuity.
 The remaining 10 come from management information we hold about our operational activity.

-Thank you to all those customers who took part in our 2024/25 perception survey.
+Thank you to all those customers who took part in our 2025/26 perception survey - your feedback tells us what we're doing well and where we need to improve.

 For more information on the Tenant Satisfaction Measures, please visit Tenant Satisfaction Measures – Summary of RSH requirements (accessible) – GOV.UK (www.gov.uk).

-The results below show how we performed in 2024/25 across the Tenant Perception Measures for both low cost rented accommodation (LCRA) and low cost home owners (LCHO) and across the peformance measures that we measure directly.
+The results below show how we performed in 2025/26 across the Tenant Perception Measures for both tenants (low cost rented accommodation or LCRA) and shared owners (low cost home owners or LCHO) and across the peformance measures that we measure directly.

 Overall satisfaction